 “If prose were gold and diamonds there’d be thousands of hell-bent prospectors heading for the Black Hills of Kevin Barry’s glistening, sparkling novel”

 Kevin Barry is the author of the novels Beatlebone and City of Bohane and the story collections Dark Lies the Island and There Are Little Kingdoms.
 His awards include the IMPAC Dublin Literary Award, the Goldsmiths Prize, the Sunday Times EFG Short Story Prize and the Lannan Foundation Literary Award.
 His stories and essays have appeared in the New Yorker, Granta and elsewhere.
 He also works as a playwright and screenwriter, and he lives in County Sligo, Ireland.
-Night Boat to Tangier was an Irish Times bestseller, was longlisted for the Booker Prize and shortlisted for Novel of the Year at the Irish Book Awards.
+Night Boat to Tangier was an Irish number one bestseller, was longlisted for the Booker Prize and shortlisted for Novel of the Year at the Irish Book Awards.